voxpupuli/puppet-icinga/README.md

 * [icinga/icingaweb2]
 * [icinga/icingadb]

+### Changes in v2.7.0

+* The Class icinga::web now uses event as MPM instead of worker.

 ### Changes in v2.0.0

 * Earlier the parameter `manage_*` enables or disables a repository but it was still managed.
 Now the management is enabled or disabled, see [Enable or disable repositories](#enable-and-disable-repositories).